 - thinning hair or fine, brittle hair

 - purple or pink stretch marks

-Symptoms of a hormonal imbalance specific to women include:
+Symptoms of a hormonal imbalance specific to AFAB people include:

-- heavy or irregular periods, including missed periods, stopped period, or frequent period
+- heavy or irregular periods, including missed periods, stopped periods, or frequent periods

 - hirsutism, or excessive hair on the face, chin, or other parts of the body

 - acne on the face, chest, or upper back

 - hyperpigmentation, especially along neck creases, in the groin, and underneath the breasts